nikitajethani/Covey-Town/README.md

 ### Configuring the frontend

-In the `.env` file in the `frontend` directory, make sure the line: `REACT_APP_TOWNS_SERVICE_URL=http://localhost:8081` is there (if you deploy the rooms/towns service to another location, put that location here instead)
+Create an `.env` file in the `frontend` directory, with the line: `REACT_APP_TOWNS_SERVICE_URL=http://localhost:8081` is there (if you deploy the rooms/towns service to another location, put that location here instead)

 ### Running the frontend